fmm17241/McQuarriedShared/README.md

 # McQuarriedShared
- A series of old scripts from F. McQuarrie Jr.
+ A series of scripts from F. McQuarrie Jr.
+ 732 616 1659

 BDA* - These are Python scripts I'm currently writing to help analyze detection efficiency of high-frequency transmissions.